Dicky Barrett

-Richard Michael Barrett (born June 22, 1964), better known as Dicky Barrett, is an American singer who was the frontman of ska punk band The Mighty Mighty Bosstones.
-He was the announcer for Jimmy Kimmel Live! until 2022.
-Barrett is known for his distinctive loud, gravelly voice.
+Richard Michael Barrett (born June 22, 1964), better known as Dicky Barrett, is an American singer who was the frontman of ska punk band the Mighty Mighty Bosstones.
+He was the announcer for Jimmy Kimmel Live! from 2004 until 2022.
+Barrett is known for his distinctive, loud, gravelly voice.

 The Mighty Mighty Bosstones officially announced their breakup through their official website and social media feeds on January 27, 2022.
 Barrett revealed that the breakup occurred in part due to his views on the COVID-19 vaccine.
-Barrett currently is the frontman for the punk band The Defiant.
+Barrett went on to co-found and front the punk band the Defiant.

-Personal life
+Early life

 Born in Providence, Rhode Island, Barrett attended Norwood Junior High School and Xaverian Brothers High School in Massachusetts.
-He left Xaverian Brothers High School and went on to Norwood Senior High Norwood, MA and later Bunker Hill Community College where he met Bosstones drummer Joe Sirois.
-He now lives in Phoenix, Arizona.
-He has mentioned that he is an Irish Catholic.
-He married Rosemary in 2002.
+He left Xaverian Brothers High School and went on to Norwood Senior High in Norwood, Massachusetts, and later Bunker Hill Community College where he met future Bosstones drummer Joe Sirois.

+Career

 Music

-Prior to his association with the Bosstones, Barrett played in the local Boston area bands Cheapskates, Toxic Toast (as mentioned in Michael Patrick MacDonald's book Easter Rising: An Irish American Coming Up from Under), and Impact Unit.
+Prior to his association with the Bosstones, Barrett played in the local Boston area bands Cheapskates, Toxic Toast, and Impact Unit.
 Toxic Toast would later be immortalized in a Bosstones song of the same name on the group's 1994 album Question the Answers.

-Barrett has spent the majority of his musical career playing with the Mighty Mighty Bosstones.
-He appeared on eight full-length albums, three EPs and a live album with the Bosstones, as well as touring continuously throughout the world, until the band's announcement of a hiatus in December 2003.
+Barrett spent the majority of his musical career playing with the Mighty Mighty Bosstones.
+He provided vocals across the band’s entire discography.
+Barrett toured with the band across the world continuously until their announcement of a hiatus in December 2003.
 The band's 1997 release, Let's Face It, would prove to be the band's biggest break, mostly due to the first single "The Impression That I Get," which charted at number one on the Billboard charts.

 In 2003, Barrett began working on an untitled solo album.
 The album was said to be a radical departure from the ska-core sound made popular by the Bosstones.
 Barrett was quoted as saying that the album will be "more sombre, darker".
-Fellow Bosstone, Lawerence Katz, was said to be assisting Barrett with the recording of the album.
-However, there has been no further mention of the album, and it's uncertain whether the album will be released.
+Fellow Bosstone, Lawrence Katz, was said to be assisting Barrett with the recording of the album.
+However, the album remains unreleased.